 Carne asada is a Mexican tradition that replicates some ancient behavior of hunting and preparing everything to eat.
 Hence the traditional landscape of the men around the fire and preparing the meat, and the women preparing sauces and everything that we need to eat the meat the way is meant to.

-Of course those ideas are over now and you can usually find everybody chipping in and helping with what they can, and that’s what carne asada is all about: friendship, companionship and a great meal that’s meant to be shared.
+Of course those ideas are over now and you can usually find everybody chipping in and helping with what they can.
+That’s what carne asada is all about: friendship, companionship and a great meal that’s you should all share.

 For the Grill